contactashish13/wp-product-review/readme.txt

 - Add specific user review options to wordpress comments
 - Add rich snippet ( schema ) to your posts

+**Please note that WP Product Review PRO has been retired and is no longer available**

 == Changelog ==
 = 3.7.6 - 2020-05-14  =